quotient-im/libQuotient/CONTRIBUTING.md

 * enumerators and slots cannot have `[[attributes]]` because moc of Qt 5.9 chokes on them.
 This will be lifted when we move on to Qt 5.12 for the oldest supported version.
-* things from `std::filesystem` cannot be used yet until we push the oldest required g++/libc to version 8.
+* things from `std::filesystem` cannot be used until we push the oldest required g++/libc to version 8.

 The code style is defined by `.clang-format`, and in general, all C++ files